petecoop/pest-plugin-watch/README.md

 A Pest plugin to watch files and restart Pest when they change.

+This is a Pest Watch plugin that works with Pest v4 and differs from the official Pest Watch plugin which became unsupported.
+It's now built on the `spatie/file-system-watcher` package which uses the node package `chokidar` under the hood for efficient file watching.

 ## Installation

 You can install the package via composer: